 We evaluate the in-sample and out-of-sample stock return predictability with Taylor rule fundamentals from February 1970 to November 2008.
-In addition to evaluating the performance of candidate models with parametric norms, we also estimate the Bhattacharya-Matusita-Hellinger (BMH) metric entropy to test for the generic and non-parametric dependence of stock returns on predictive models.
+In addition to assessing the performance of the candidate models with parametric tests, we estimate the Bhattacharya-Matusita-Hellinger (BMH) metric entropy to test for the generic and non-parametric dependence of stock returns on predictive models.
 Finally, we evaluate the economic gains from using a trading strategy based on the competing models.
 The Fed model with Taylor rule fundamentals is estimated with and without the lagged interest rate using four different measures of the output gap.
-To make sure that the results are robust to the choice of the size of the estimation window, we report the results using five different window sizes with initial forecasts starting in 1983:M3, 1986:M6, 1989:M9, 1991:M11, and 1994:M8.
+To ensure robustness of the results to the choice of the estimation window, we report the results using five different window sizes with initial forecasts starting in 1983:M3, 1986:M6, 1989:M9, 1991:M11, and 1994:M8.

-&lt;sup>13 Maio (2013) evaluates the economic significance of trading strategies based on the federal funds rate and finds the evidence of significant gains.
+13 Maio (2013) evaluates the economic significance of trading strategies based on the federal funds rate and finds the evidence of significant gains.